WELCOME to the USC / School Performance Dashboard!

 4 > Download the entire data set.

-The School Performance Dashboard rates all California charter schools on 12 measures assessing financial resources and investment; school quality; student performance; and academic productivity.
+The School Performance Dashboard rates California charter schools on 12 measures assessing financial resources and investment; school performance; academic productivity; and high school performance.
 Unlike other school databases, ours assigns values – high, medium, low – to the measures and goes beyond state test scores.
 Dashboard users like knowing which schools are doing well, which are in the middle, and which are struggling.
-We also identify the state's top 10 charter schools, visible via a button on the interactive site.
+We also identify the state's Top 10 charter elementary schools and a second Top 10 list for charter high schools.
+Both are visible via a button on this interactive site.